Welcome to Île d’Orléans

-Before Jacques Cartier named Île d'Orléans in the Duke of Orleans' honor, it was known as L'Île de Bacchus for its wild vines.
-Four centuries later, Québécois troubadour Félix Leclerc, who died here in 1988, likened the island to France's famous Chartres cathedral.
-Today, there are no signs of Dionysian orgies on sleepy Île d'Orléans, which is 15km northeast of Québec City, but there is plenty to attract visitors.
-The island, still primarily a pastoral farming region, has emerged as the epicenter of Québec's agritourism movement.
-Foodies from all around flock to the local économusées (workshops) to watch culinary artisans at work.
+Before Jacques Cartier named Île d'Orléans in honor of the Duke of Orleans, it was known as L'Île de Bacchus for its wild grapes.
+Today, there's no sign of Dionysian debauchery on sleepy Île d'Orléans, 15km northeast of Québec City, but there is plenty to attract visitors.
+The island (population 6825), still primarily a farming region, has emerged as the epicenter of Québec's agritourism movement.
+Foodies from all around flock to the local économusées (workshops) to watch culinary artisans making everything from cider to nougat.